Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/README.md

 Please find the complete Java Adapter source in the "AMFHelloWorld.java" source file of this project.

-In the `adapters.xml` configuration file we use "AMFHELLOWORLD" as the adapter set name, as expected by the [Lightstreamer - "Hello World Tutorial - Flex (AMF) Client"](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-client-flex), while we use the classic [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) as our Metadata Adapter and our AMFHelloWorld class as our Data Adapter.<br>
+In the `adapters.xml` configuration file, we use "AMFHELLOWORLD" as the adapter set name, as expected by the [Lightstreamer - "Hello World Tutorial - Flex (AMF) Client"](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-client-flex), while we use the classic [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) as our Metadata Adapter and our AMFHelloWorld class as our Data Adapter.<br>
 The `adapters.xml` file under the `LS_HOME/adapters/AMFHelloWorld` folder looks like:
 ```xml
 <?xml version="1.0"?>